-This timeline provides a look at some of the historical aspects of fighting infection, covering early discoveries on germs, vaccination, how are our bodies help us to get better and more.
+This timeline provides a look at some of the historical aspects of fighting infection, covering early discoveries on germs, vaccination, how our bodies help us to get better and more.

 Nature of science